-Just over a year ago I was suicidal and could not get out of bed.
-In January 2018 I lost one of my closest friends Christian very suddenly to a pulmonary embolism (the sudden blockage of a major blood vessel in the lung, usually by a blood clot) and it turned my world upside down.
+Just over a year ago, I was suicidal and couldn’t get out of bed.
+In January 2018, I lost one of my closest friends, Christian, very suddenly to a pulmonary embolism (the sudden blockage of a major blood vessel in the lung, usually by a blood clot) — and it turned my world upside down.

 Christian was a rock for me.
-Because we lived right across from each other we would see each other almost everyday.
-While we only met in our late twenties Christian very quickly became one of my closest male confidants.
+Because we lived right across from each other, we would see each other almost everyday.
+Although we only met in our late twenties, Christian very quickly became one of my closest male confidants.
 I told Christian everything and vice versa.

-We both struggled with inner demons and many of them overlapped.
-I hindsight, I know this to be the reason why we became so close so quickly.
+We both struggled with inner demons, and many of them overlapped.
+In hindsight, I know this to be the reason why we became so close so quickly.
 Both Christian and I had been bullied as children — a lot.
-We both struggled to find connection and feel worthy of love and acceptance even when it was abundantly obvious that we were both well liked by our friends and family.
-It was something that gnawed at both of us and made us overly self conscious of the way others perceived us.
+We both struggled to find connection and feel worthy of love and acceptance, even when it was abundantly obvious that we were both well-liked by our friends and family.
+It was something that gnawed at both of us and made us overly self-conscious of the way others perceived us.

 It filled us both with a profound sadness and emptiness at times.
 In fact, Christian had a term for his depression and sadness.
 He called it ‘the black dog’ and would use this euphemism when he wasn’t feeling great and didn’t really want to talk about it.